vinnyhorgan/brain/src/content/posts/cool.md

 any cool project goes here (mostly programming), there are... many. i'll focus on the more niche ones.

-- [love2d](https://love2d.org): this little game framework has been on mind since i discovered it, just a genius piece of software. i've always been inspired by its minimal design and just overall "vibe".
+- [love2d](https://love2d.org): this little game framework has been on my mind since i discovered it, just a genius piece of software. i've always been inspired by its minimal design and just overall "vibe".
 - [pico8](https://www.lexaloffle.com/pico-8.php): bought this, never made a game with it. i find it barely usable, but has it had an impact on me? absolutely. having all the tools you need to make a game in one single tiny package? i'm very intrigued...
 - [raylib](https://www.raylib.com): games programming library by a great guy, have made a couple PRs, learned a lot from the code.
 - [devilutionx](https://devilutionx.com): modernized diablo 1 with friends during covid? hell yeah.
 - [crafting interpreters](https://craftinginterpreters.com/contents.html): great web book about programming languages.
 - [sokol](https://github.com/floooh/sokol): really cool header only c libraries.

+---

 ## blogs